dayofai/dayof/context/frontend/product-panel/product-panel-contract.md

 ## 4) Add‑ons (Placement & Dependency)

+> NOTE: Addons that go in sections are really just separate products that depend on the purchase of a ticket or other product. e.g. you have to buy a ticket to also buy a parking pass.

+> NOTE: we may also have tickets that are dependent on the purchase of other tickets! 🎉😆

+> NOTE: Maybe there's a nightmare situation where a product is dependent on the user having purchased another product in thier account! 🫠

 - **Sectioned**: `display.placement='section'`, `display.sectionId='addons'`
   Renders in an “Add‑ons” section; unmet parent requirement disables the row with a hint (“Requires General Admission”).